authzed/docs/docs/spicedb-dedicated/overview.md

 # SpiceDB Dedicated

-Our most popular offering [SpiceDB Dedicated], is a fully-managed private environment for deploying and managing isolated SpiceDB Enterprise Permissions Systems.
+[SpiceDB Dedicated] is a fully-managed private environment for deploying and managing isolated SpiceDB Enterprise Permissions Systems.
 SpiceDB Enterprise is built on top of our open-source project [SpiceDB], but provides additional capabilities like [Fine-Grained Access Management](/spicedb-dedicated/fgam) for API tokens.

 ## Key benefits of SpiceDB Dedicated